minio/docs/source/reference/minio-mc-admin/mc-admin-policy.rst

 .. start-mc-admin-policy-desc

-The :mc-cmd:`mc admin policy` command manages policies for use with MinIO Policy-Based Access Control (PBAC).
+The :mc:`mc admin policy` command manages policies for use with MinIO Policy-Based Access Control (PBAC).
 MinIO PBAC uses IAM-compatible policy JSON documents to define rules for accessing resources on a MinIO server.